Skip to content ↓

 Handwriting lessons

 At Co-op Academy Grove we have high expectations of presentation and believe that encouraging, developing and teaching legible handwriting takes place in every lesson.
 However, we plan and deliver discrete handwriting lessons and interventions to ensure children are taught the correct pencil grip, seating position and paper position and have an opportunity to practise and develop a legible, cursive handwriting style.
-These discrete lessons are planned using the ‘Teach handwriting’ scheme.
-We celebrate handwriting through the use of pen licences.
+These discrete lessons are planned using the ‘Teach handwriting’ scheme and take place during the start of an English lesson.
+During the first three weeks of Autumn 1, handwriting sessions will last for 20 minutes to embed high expectations.
+Following this, the lessons will last for 5 minutes..
+The English leader has mapped out a sequence of letter formations and joins to follow throughout the Autumn term.
+Following this, teachers will select misconceptions in letter formations to address in handwriting sessions.

 Impact